 Magento 2 addresses this specific problem with a built-in RabbitMQ framework that monitors all communication between other systems and Magento.

 The MQ stands for Message Queue which refers to its primary function—storing messages that are not sent and forwarding them to respective systems as quickly as possible.

 When is Magento 1.9 Getting Out-dated?

-According to Jason Woosley, SVP at Magento Commerce has explained that Magento 1, though said to cease operation in November 2018, has been extended to 18 more months.
+Jason Woosley, SVP at Magento Commerce has explained that Magento 1, though said to cease operation in November 2018, has been extended to 18 more months.

 However, Woosley encourages every e-commerce store to upgrade from Magento 1.x to Magento 2 so they can access the benefits the innovations are offering.

 But mostly, it is better to upgrade anyway because when Magento officially ends support, an increase in malware is a possibility that will target weaknesses discovered after the last security patches are released.

 So, upgrading could become important as a security measurement.

 Conclusion: Is It Worth Upgrading to Magento 2?

 As a business owner, you are ensuring stability when you make the jump from Magento 1 to Magento 2 as the previous versions will eventually become dangerously outdated in the next few years, generally due to the lack of updates, official support, and security patches.